Framed versus frameless shower doors.

 How often should a frameless or framed glass shower be cleaned?

 Cleaning on a weekly basis is usually a good place to start.
 You can make it more or less frequent as your experience indicates.
-A shower with lots of metal components, such as a Crittall style enclosure, may need to be dusted more often to prevent buildup of grime.
+A shower with lots of metal components, such as a Grid style enclosure, may need to be dusted more often to prevent buildup of grime.

 What should I use to clean a framed or frameless shower door?